 Keeping the bed warm during cold seasons is essential to a good night’s sleep.
 Nobody likes a “shocking cold bed” or wants to suffer a “rude awakening” due to extreme cold.
 So, just how do we keep the bed warm?
 Here is a compiled list of ideas that may help you with warmer nights – Read on!

 TABLE OF CONTENTS

 KEEPING WARM USING ELECTRICITY

 All right, let us now start with the warming options that involve the use of electricity.

-So I figured the next best alternative – Two very affordable USB warm pads, and a nice “traditional” thick blanket.
-Sure thing, they only generate a decent-ish amount of heat, but at least the bed is not “shockingly cold”.
-Also, these are totally replaceable and portable.
+An alternative to heated blankets – Just place a few of these affordable USB warm pads on a nice “traditional” thick blanket.
+Sure thing, they only generate a decent-ish amount of heat, but at least the bed is no longer “shockingly cold”.
+Also, these are can be easily replaceable and portable.

 - Iron the towel and/or bathrobe.
 Put it under the blanket.

 - Put a small face towel into a microwave and heat it up.